The Highpointers Foundation

 - Missouri – Taum Sauk Mountain – Added new signs and bench at the Jakk Longacre Glade

-- Nebraska – Panorama Point – Added new signs
+- Nebraska – Panorama Point – Added bench and new signs

-- Nevada – Boundary Peak – Added signs at three trailheads
+- Nevada – Boundary Peak – Added registers at three trailheads

 - Rhode Island – Jerimoth Hill – Added new signs, register, and trailwork